 And the best thing about it is that you don’t even have to get wet to take great photos in the rain.
 Shooting through a window, car windshield or bus stop window pane will produce some really interesting results.

-During a rainstorm, look around for water droplet formations on windows, and the photograph the scene outside though the window.
+During a rainstorm, look around for water droplet formations on windows, then photograph the scene outside through the window.
 The droplets will distort the subjects, creating some amazing abstract images.

 One of the best things about rain is that you’ll see lots of people with umbrellas, and these make great subjects in your photos.

 Their bold shape and bright colors will create a really strong focal point in your image.
 They also help you to tell a story about the kind of weather you were shooting in.

 When it stops raining, be sure to venture outdoors as the wet conditions provide you with many excellent opportunities for creative photography.

 Pay attention to water droplet formations and capture them before the sun dries them out.
 Try filling the frame with the droplets to create an abstract image like the one above.

 If you have a macro lens, use it to shoot beautiful close-up pictures of water droplets on leaves and flowers.